Kei car

-Kei cars have been very successful in Japan since the 1960s, consisting of over one-third of domestic new-car sales in fiscal year 2016, after dropping from a record 40 percent market share in 2013.
+Kei cars are favored by both the elderly and younger demographics, including young families, due to their affordability and ease of use.
+As a result, kei cars have been very successful in Japan since the 1960s, consisting of over one-third of domestic new car sales in fiscal year 2016, after dropping from a record 40 percent market share in 2013.
 To reduce their market dominance, Japan increased taxes on the category by 50% in 2014.
 Despite this, in 2018, seven of the ten top-selling models were kei cars, including high-roof models with sliding doors such as the Honda N-Box, Suzuki Spacia, Nissan Dayz, and Daihatsu Tanto.

-For exports, the vehicles are generally too small and specialized to be profitable.
-Notable exceptions exist; for instance, the Suzuki Alto and Daihatsu Cuore have been exported consistently since around 1980.
-The export version of the Suzuki Jimny, with upgrades to increase its width and power, has also gained significant popularity outside Japan.

-Nearly all kei cars have been designed and manufactured in Japan, but some exceptions exist.
+Nearly all kei cars have been designed and manufactured domestically, but some exceptions exist.
 A version of the European-built Smart Fortwo was briefly imported and officially classified as a kei car with modifications to reduce its width.
 In addition, the British Caterham 7 160 and the Polski Fiat 126p (after 1990) also received such classification.
+In mid-2026, Chinese EV manufacturer BYD also introduced the battery-electric Racco specifically designed for the Japanese market.
+For exports, kei cars are generally too small and specialized to be profitable in markets outside Japan, but notable exceptions exist; for instance, the Suzuki Alto and Daihatsu Cuore have been exported consistently since around 1980.
+The export version of the Suzuki Jimny, with upgrades to increase its width and engine power, has also gained significant popularity outside Japan.